UNDERSTANDING HOW HSCT WORKS

 CHEMOTHERAPY IS AN ESSENTIAL PART OF HSCT

-Chemotherapy is used to destroy the T- and B-lymphocytes of the body which carry the faulty memory so that virgin cells which are unprogrammed, may replace them.
-These are generated by the bone marrow.
-Successful HSCT is entirely dependent on the chemotherapy aspect of the treatment, which is why simply injecting stem cells into the body does not render the body’s immune system self-tolerant.
-It is imperative that the chemotherapy destroy the bad cells before the newly harvested virgin cells that have been produced in the bone marrow be reintroduced to the body to get the new immune system firing on all pistons!
+During HSC, chemotherapy destroys the ‘T’ and ‘B’ lymphocytes in the blood.
+These are the cells that carry the faulty memory and attack the Myelin.
+Once eliminated, un-programmed Virgin cells, which are manufactured in the Bone Marrow are infused into the body to replace them.
+Successful HSCT is entirely dependent on the chemotherapy aspect of the treatment.
+It explains why simply injecting stem cells into the body does not render the body’s immune system self-tolerant.
+It is imperative that the chemotherapy destroy the bad cells first.
+After this is completed, new virgin cells are harvested from the bone marrow.
+Finally these cells regulate the immune system the body to get the new immune system firing on all pistons!